panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 ```

 Because `U+1D6C0` *MATHEMATICAL BOLD CAPITAL OMEGA* is an astral character, it is encoded using a surrogate pair of 2 code units.

 `omega[0]` accesses the high-surrogate code unit and `omega[1]` the low-surrogate, breaking apart the surrogate pair.

-Exist 2 possibilities to access astral symbols correctly in a string:
+There are 2 possibilities to access astral symbols correctly in a string:

 * Use the Unicode-aware  string iterator and generate an array of symbols `[...str][index]`
 * Get code point number using `number = myString.codePointAt(index)`, then transform the number to a symbol using `String.fromCodePoint(number)` (recommended option).